timeisenbuerger/codex-context-forge/docs/claude-features/slash-commands.md

 ## Overview

-Context Forge now generates a comprehensive set of slash commands for Claude Code, enabling powerful AI-assisted development workflows.
+Codex Context Forge now generates a comprehensive set of slash commands for Claude Code, enabling powerful AI-assisted development workflows.
 These commands are stored in `.claude/commands/` and provide structured, repeatable patterns for common development tasks.

 ## How Slash Commands Work